gk646/magique/README.md

     return game.run();
 }
 ```
+### 1. Is magique for you?

+`magique` is aimed at **lower-level game development** in C++.
+It's intended to be the starting point for a game project and meant to be **extended by user written code**!
+As such it does not have all solutions for any game!
+Instead, it tries to offer several well implemented general purpose modules that find usage in a multitude of projects.
+However, there are some **fundamental principles and restrictions** that you have to follow when using magique:

+- Game template
+    - You have to overwrite the core/Game.h class and implement your game logic in its virtual methods
+- ECS (entity component system)
+    - Every game object is supposed to be an entity with components
+    - The PositionC component is implicit for every object! (look at ecs/Components.h)
+- Scripting (Collisions)
+    - For now the only way to react to engine internal events like static/dynamic collisions is to use the provided C++ scripting system
+    - Collisions are detected internally and the collision point, normal vector and penetration depth can be processed by the user

+Other than the listed points magique is very modular and customizable and many modules can be disabled or replaced by user code.

-### 1. Installation
+### 2. Installation

-`magique` is using CMake as its build system and it's recommended for projects using it as well.
+`magique` is using CMake as its build system hence it's recommended for projects using it as well.

 #### CMake (recommended)